anishrana2001/Openshift/RHCE/V-9.0/07 Role_manual.md

 #### As we know that we can create a role from `ansible-galaxy` command.
-The dot "." is for current directory.
+The dot "." is for current directory. `mywebserver` is the role name.
 ```
 ansible-galaxy role init --init-path . mywebserver
 ```